iotgdev/right_person/README.md

 ```

 Models carry a config, which can be used to train the model.
-A good signature supplies instructions to define whether or not a user belongs in the `model.good_users`
+A good definition supplies instructions to define whether or not a user belongs in the `model.good_users` set.
-A normal signature defines the segment of profiles that should be used as the control group in training.
+An audience defines the profiles that should be used as the control group in training.
 Config classes for the model are json serialisable and can be found at `right_person.machine_learning.models.config`:

 ```python